By Daniel A. Bobrow, MBA (University of Chicago) & MBA (K.U.L. Belgium)

 When your brand succeeds at causing your audience to perceive it as being in alignment with their beliefs, the result will be a desire to join your community, in other words, to make (and keep) their appointment and accept treatment.
 Once they join, your challenge is to keep them.

-Be aware that every time the following occur, your audience is forming an impression of your brand:
+Be aware that every time the following occurs, your audience is forming an impression of your brand:

 - Wait Time